 Material sustainability matters

-Hektar REIT acknowledges material sustainability matters by taking into account the potential risk in our business activities in relation to our social and environmental needs as well as the economic factors impacting the real estate industry.
+Hektar REIT acknowledges the material sustainability matters by taking into account the potential risk in our business activities in relation of our social and environmental needs and the economic factors impacting the real estate industry.
 Our material areas were also identified based on inputs from both internal and external stakeholders through observation and enquiries received.
 An internal materiality assessment was carried out to map out our sustainability matters in the steps described in the diagram below.